hikki78/uniwell-project/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-## Guide how to make a fullstack nextjs project with supabase
+# Guide how to make this fullstack nextjs project with supabase and react query and web workers

 1. Install nextjs and name the project